hapijs/joi/README.md

 # Browsers

 Joi doesn't directly support browsers, but you could use [joi-browser](https://github.com/jeffbski/joi-browser) for an ES5 build of Joi that works in browsers, or as a source of inspiration for your own builds.
+You might also want to try [yup](https://github.com/jquense/yup) which is heavily inspired by Joi but built primarily for browser validation use cases.